 Ultimate Water Sport Combo – Our Top Pick!!

 If you can only do one thing in Key West have this be it!
-The Ultimate Water Sports Combo is the perfect way to get out on the water!
+Do It All Water Sports Adventure Package is the perfect way to get out on the water!
 The morning starts with breakfast as you head out to go snorkeling.
 You then stop and parasail, kayak, jet ski, and play on the water trampoline, mat and you can take a turn on the banana boat (which I fell off of :))!

 Check out our post on The 4 Best Water Activities in Key West With Kids.